Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 1. **Increases Search Ranking:** Cannibalization is a common issue for content creators.
 It's when most of the blog posts, articles, and other pieces of content on a website share the same keyword.
 This makes it difficult for people to find them on your site.
 Slugs solve this issue by putting a unique name like a title or heading, thus, making it easier for people to find a person's work.
 Think of this as the names of the folders on your Google Drive or OneDrive account.

 2.  **Improves Shareability:**
-Adding slugs to your content's urls make them shorter, thus, making it easier for your viewers to copy, paste, and send them to other people.
+Adding slugs to your content's urls makes them shorter, thus, making it easier for your viewers to copy, paste, and send them to other people.
 Now, let's create a slug!

 ## How to Create a Slug

-Consider using the following methods to creating a slug:
+Consider using the following methods to create a slug:

 ### Method 1: Manually

 1. **Think of a short yet descriptive name:**  We recommend making it easy for people to remember.
 For example, let's say a person wanted to create a slug for the blog post titled "How to Make Your Issue Requests Come True".

-2. **Place hyphens ("-") in between the parts of your name:** Doing this in the slug would make it easier for viewers to find your content.
+2. **Place hyphens ("-") in between the parts of your name:**  Spaces can't be used in a URL, so you'd have to replace them with symbols like "%20", which makes things really hard to read.
+By using hyphens, your URL would be easier for people to read.
 Here's how it would look with the blog post referenced in the previous step: `how-to-make-your-issues-requests-come-true`.

 3. **Done:** Your URL is now SEO-Friendly

 ### Method 2: Use an URL Slug Generator

-Creating a URL slug for your content can sometimes very be time consuming, so we suggest using a tool like [slugify.online](https://slugify.online/)  to help you finish quickly:
+Creating a URL slug for your content can sometimes very be time-consuming, so we suggest using a tool like [slugify.online](https://slugify.online/)  to help you finish quickly:

 1. Type your content's title in the textbox titled **INPUT STRING**.
 Make sure that the **Separate with a dash (-)** option is highlighted.